Electrocution Accident Lawyer Serving Lake Worth

 Symptoms of electrocution include burns on the skin, lack of consciousness, broken bones, pain throughout the body, heart attack, headache, problems with vision and hearing, muscle spasms, numbness, breathing problems, and even seizures.

-Those suffering from electrocution will almost certainly have to deal with medical bills, loss of wages, pain and suffering.
+Those suffering from electrocution may have to deal with medical bills, loss of wages, pain and suffering.
 Family members may be forced to deal with emotional and financial distress after the death of a loved one from electrocution.
-While the process to recover damages may seem daunting, Frankl & Kominsky can help.
-Our experienced attorneys are well-versed in dealing with electrocution claims, and know how to construct a legal case to get Lake Worth victims of electrical accident the justice they deserve.
+While the process to recover damages may seem daunting, Frankl Kominsky can help.
+Our attorneys are available to assist you in dealing with electrocution claims.
 We serve clients in Lake Worth and throughout South Florida.
-Call us today for a confidential consultation, at (855) 800-8000 or contact us online.
+Call us today for a confidential consultation, at (561) 708-5483 or contact us online.
 We speak Spanish and Creole.